souldern/souldern.github.io/home/site-notes/simple-posting.md

 ### Further Reading

-The "kramdown" syntax used in these pages supports all kinds of lists, and font chages etc, see this [Quick Reference Guide](https://kramdown.gettalong.org/quickref.html).
+The "kramdown" syntax used in these pages supports all kinds of lists, and font changes etc, see this [Quick Reference Guide](https://kramdown.gettalong.org/quickref.html).